gaultier/blog/tip_of_the_day_2.md

 - It will not catch all out-of-bounds accesses.
 We could get unlucky and accidentally hit the memory of another arena still.
 This is a protection that typically helps with off-by-one errors.
 - It's very lightweight: the OS only has to maintain an entry in a table, recording that the program owns the two additional pages (per arena).
 No actually physical memory will be dedicated for them.
 But, if there are millions of arenas, it could make a difference.
 - It's theoretically tunable: nothing prevents us from having larger guard 'regions'.
-If we are paranoid, we could make the guard region 64 Gib before and after the real allocation of 4096 bytes, if we wish.
+If we are paranoid, we could make the guard region 64 GiB before and after the real allocation of 4096 bytes, if we wish.
 That's the power of virtual memory.
 - The granularity is still the page (typically 4096 bytes, something larger).
 We cannot easily prevent out-of-bounds accesses within a page.
 - The original implementation at the beginning of the article did not have to bother with the size of a page.
 But this implementation has to, which slightly complicates the logic (but not by much).